-Designated Safeguarding Lead (D Mrs Tracy Bou lter Deputy Designated Safegua Lead(s) Mrs Claire Putt ock Our local contact numbers are: Safeguarding of children concerns (Children living in Lincolnshire) 01522 782111 Lincolnshire's Children's Services Customer Service Centre for reporting concerns and Early Help Team for Advice Emergency Duty Team 01522 782333 (6pm-8am + weekends and Bank Holidays) Safeguarding of children concerns (Children living in other Authorities) Leicestershire Children's Safeguarding board: 0116 454 1004 (open 24/7).
-Nottinghamshire Children's Safeguarding board: 0115 876 4800 Allegations against /concerns about adult(s) working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors. esignated Officers (aul Fisher, Kim Murray, atters 1522 554674 CCP LADO@lincolnshire.g LADO) Ildiko Kiss and Fiona Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster Kyra South Cluster LCC Safeguarding in Schools for advice around safeguarding policy, audits, training etc. oth Fox efanie Knox afeguardinginschools@lincol Inshire.gov.uk
+Designated Safeguarding Lead (D SL) Deputy Designated Safegua Lead(s) rding Our local contact numbers are: Safeguarding of children concerns (Children living in Lincolnshire) 01522 782111 Lincolnshire's Children's Services Customer Service Centre for reporting concerns and Early Help Team for Advice Emergency Duty Team 01522 782333 (6pm-8am + weekends and Bank Holidays) Safeguarding of children concerns (Children living in other Authorities) Please add in relevant authority contact numbers if applicable as concerns for children need to be reported to the local authority in which the child resides (or state n/a) Allegations against /concerns about adult(s) working with children Lincolnshire Local Authority Designated Officers (LADO) Paul Fisher, Kim Murray, Ildiko Kiss and Fiona Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
+Watters 01522 554674 LSCP_LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action.
+Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster Please add in relevant contact details, if applicable, of any safeguarding cluster(s) that you are a part of (or state n/a) LCC Safeguarding in Schools for advice around safeguarding policy, audits, training etc. Stefanie Knox safeguardinginschools@lincolnshire.gov.uk